whitneyburton/portfolios/students/1507/jeff-ruane/20160122-jeff_ruane-m4.markdown

 * [Original Assignment](https://github.com/turingschool/lesson_plans/blob/master/ruby_04-apis_and_scalability/gametime_project.markdown)
 * [GitHub Pages Deployment](https://jbrr.github.io/ski-free)

 In this project, I worked with Rose Kohn to make a JavaScript implementation of the classic Microsoft game SkiFree.
-We were evaluated by Meeka and received a total scores of 340/300.
+We were evaluated by Meeka and received a total score of 340/300.

 * First Check In: 50
 * Second Check In: 50